micmejia/bible-dump/NKJV/Luke/Luke 7.md

 So he who was dead sat up and began to speak.
 And He presented him to his mother.

 ###### 16
-Then fear [^b]came upon all, and they glorified God, saying, "A great prophet has risen up among us"; and, "God has visited His people."
+Then fear came upon all, and they glorified God, saying, "A great prophet has risen up among us"; and, "God has visited His people."

 ###### 17
 And this report about Him went throughout all Judea and all the surrounding region. ## John the Baptist Sends Messengers to Jesus